katepalbers/circ-exchg/_posts/2016-08-29-Hereafter-Institute.md

 OKCupid, eHarmony, Match, Tinder, Grindr…
 Tumblr, Wordpress, Pinterest…
 And what about Amazon!
 I really do feel like Amazon knows me – how many times have their suggestions, generated from my purchasing history, been so right on?
 There were more but honestly I don’t remember them all.
-Her point was, our personal data – our words, our photographs, our videos, our financial information – it’s everywhere, dispersed over networks, entrusted to corporations, backed up in “the cloud” but, at the same time, totally out of our hands, completely vulnerable.
+Her point was, our personal data – our words, our photographs, our videos, our preferences and tastes, our financial information – it’s everywhere, dispersed over networks, entrusted to corporations, backed up in “the cloud” but, at the same time, totally out of our hands, completely vulnerable.
 (I thought about making a joke about how they handle Snapchat accounts – it seemed the wrong mood, though.)

 So this is where it got interesting.
 She proposed three options for our digital remains (that’s right, our “digital remains”…. what a term, huh?
 She had our attention.)
 They were: continuation, deletion, or memorialization.